jsoref/podman/docs/source/markdown/podman-run.1.md

 Note: if you use the **--ipc=host** option, the above sysctls will not be allowed.

-For the network namespace, the following ysctls are:
+For the network namespace, the following sysctls are:

 - Sysctls beginning with net.\*